-Hardwood is slowly becoming the number one flooring material because of its simplicity and durability that appeals to many homeowners.
+Hardwood is slowly becoming the number one flooring material because of its simplicity and durability which appeals to many homeowners.
 By choosing this kind of flooring material, you are sure to add style to the whole room.
-The only downside is that hardwood is not very flexible when it comes to the changing design trends.
+The only downside is that hardwood is not very flexible when it comes to changing design trends.
 As a homeowner, catching up to the latest trends is one way to make sure that you chose the best design that suits your taste.

 Here is a list of some of the latest hardwood flooring trends that are on the rise for 2018.

-Grey Is a Thing of the Past
+Grey Is A Thing Of The Past

-Most flooring designs last only four to five years and grey hardwood flooring have been around for quite some time now.
+Most flooring designs last only four to five years and grey hardwood flooring has been around for quite some time now.
 Due to this, this kind of trend can go away very soon.
 Although the grey hardwood trend is going to end soon, there have been some significant innovations that came out of it.
 Today, you will see designers looking for nude colors such as brown and beige with a hint of grey.
 This color combination gave birth to “greige”.

 Interest In Dark And Cool Tones Is Growing

-Cool and Darker tones are slowly becoming popular because of two reasons: designers who prefer to be stylish and homeowners looking for materials with low upkeep.
+Cool and darker tones are slowly becoming popular because of two reasons: designers who prefer to be stylish and homeowners looking for materials with low upkeep.
 Trending dark stains include dark walnut and ebony as well as Jacobean and ebony.

 An exclusive color called True Black was also released by Duraseal as their company’s darkest color.
 This color instantly became popular among homeowners with a wooden motif all throughout their homes as it matches with all types of wood grains.

-The Natural Look is Coming Back
+The Natural Look Is Coming Back